 “If you have a very short pulse you can generate a filament, and in the air that can propagate for hundreds of meters, and maybe with the next generation of lasers you could produce a filament of even a mile,” Alexandru Hening, a lead researcher on the patent, told IT magazine in 2017.

-It seems feasible that this technology could be used to fake just such a UFO sighting… but then, the earliest of these videos was produced in 2004, which would suggest far more advanced laser systems than the United States currently maintains.
+It seems feasible that this technology could be used to fake just such a UFO or UAP sighting… but then, the earliest of these videos was produced in 2004, which would suggest far more advanced laser systems than the United States currently maintains were already in use some 17 years ago.

-Could lasers have been used to fake UFO sightings?
+Could lasers have been used to fake UAP sightings?
 It seems feasible, but for now, the military’s focus seems set squarely on defensive applications for the patent.